Joséphine de Beauharnais: Descendants

 Hortense's son, Napoleon III, became Emperor of the French.
 Eugène's son Maximilian de Beauharnais, 3rd Duke of Leuchtenberg married into the Russian Imperial family, was granted the style of Imperial Highness and founded the Russian line of the Beauharnais family, while Eugene's daughter Joséphine married King Oscar I of Sweden, the son of Napoleon's one-time fiancée, Désirée Clary.
 Through her, Joséphine is a direct ancestor of the present heads of the royal houses of Belgium, Denmark, Luxembourg, Norway and Sweden and of the grandducal house of Baden.

-A number of jewels worn by modern-day royals are often said to have been worn by Joséphine.
-Through the Leuchtenberg inheritance, the Norwegian royal family possesses an emerald and diamond parure said to have been Joséphine's.
-The Swedish royal family owns several pieces of jewelry frequently linked to Joséphine, including the Leuchtenberg Sapphire Parure, a suite of amethyst jewels, and the Cameo Parure, worn by Sweden's royal brides.
-However, a number of these jewels were probably never a part of Joséphine's collection at all, but instead belonged to other members of her family.
+A number of jewels worn by modern-day royals are said to have been worn by Joséphine.
+Through the Leuchtenberg inheritance, the Norwegian royal family possesses an emerald and diamond parure that have belonged to Joséphine.
+The briolette diamonds, that were inherited by her son Eugène, were passed through his son Maximilian's marriage to the Romanov family.
+They were made into a Empress Joséphine Tiara by Fabérge's master goldsmith August Holmström in late 1880´s.
+The Swedish royal family owns several pieces of jewelry frequently linked to Joséphine, including the Leuchtenberg Sapphire Parure, a suite of amethyst jewels, given as wedding gift to her daughter-in-law Augusta Amalia, and the Cameo Parure, worn by Sweden's royal brides.

-Another of Eugène's daughters, Amélie of Leuchtenberg, married Emperor Pedro I of Brazil in Rio de Janeiro, and became Empress of Brazil, and they had one surviving daughter, Princess Maria Amélia of Brazil, who was briefly engaged to Archduke Maximilian of Austria, before he became Maximilian I of Mexico, before her early death.
+Another of Eugène's daughters, Amélie of Leuchtenberg, married Emperor Pedro I of Brazil in Rio de Janeiro, and became Empress of Brazil, and they had one surviving daughter, Princess Maria Amélia of Brazil.
+She was briefly engaged to Archduke Maximilian of Austria, before he became Maximilian I of Mexico, before her early death.

 Personality and appearance

-Her biographer Carolly Erickson wrote, “In choosing her lovers [Joséphine] followed her head first, then her heart”, meaning that she was adept in terms of identifying the men who were most capable of fulfilling her financial and social needs.
-She was not unaware of Napoleon's potential.
-Joséphine was a renowned spendthrift and Barras may have encouraged the relationship with Général Bonaparte in order to get her off his hands.
+Her biographer Carolly Erickson wrote, "In choosing her lovers [Joséphine] followed her head first, then her heart", meaning that she was adept in terms of identifying the men who were most capable of fulfilling her financial and social needs.
+She was aware of Napoleon's potential.
+Joséphine was a renowned spendthrift and Barras may have encouraged the relationship with General Bonaparte in order to get her off his hands.
 Joséphine was naturally full of kindness, generosity and charm, and was praised as an engaging hostess.

-Joséphine was described as being of average height, svelte, shapely, with silky, long, chestnut-brown hair, hazel eyes, and a rather sallow complexion.
-Her nose was small and straight, and her mouth was well-formed; however she kept it closed most of the time so as not to reveal her bad teeth.
+Joséphine was described as being of average height, svelte, and shapely, with silky, long, chestnut-brown hair, hazel eyes, and a rather sallow complexion.
+Her nose was small and straight, and her mouth was well-formed; however, she kept it closed most of the time to hide her bad teeth.
 She was praised for her elegance, style, and low, "silvery", beautifully modulated voice.